 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 However, as described in the accompanying schedule of findings and responses, we identified certain deficiencies in internal control that we consider to be material weaknesses.
-We consider the items labeled as 2010-02, 2011-01, and 2013-01 described in the accompanying schedule of findings and responses to be material weaknesses.
+We consider all of the items described in the accompanying schedule of findings and responses to be material weaknesses.